carlhuting/LTGestureLock/README.md

 # License

-LTGestureLockView is licensed under the terms of the Apache License.
-Please see the [LICENSE](LICENSE.md) file for full details.
+LTGestureLockView is licensed under the terms of the MIT License.
+Please see the [LICENSE](https://github.com/carlhuting/LTGestureLock/blob/master/LICENSE) file for full details.

 If this code was helpful, I would love to hear from you.